StacAttacc/flutter-and-dart-abridged/README.md

     -explain why things work the way they do
     -make little cheatsheets for the basics of flutter and dart

-Why am I doing this? boredom, professionally undiagnosed autism, spite and success
+Why am I doing this? boredom, professionally undiagnosed autism, spite, frustration, success and altruism

 Is this free? yes, all the best things are, I love free stuff